 Last week I had the pleasure of spending 4 glorious days in Charleston, SC courtesy of Volvo.
 Well, it was more like 48 hours but who’s counting.
 It was one of the funnest, most whirlwind trips I think I have ever been on and it was absolutely amazing.
 And when I say whirlwind I mean it.
 I got the email about this trip on a Tuesday for a flight that was leaving that Thursday and there was no way I was going to turn this down!

-I was invited to Charleston to experience the new Volvo S60 along with a chance to check out the new S60 factory.
+I was invited to a weekend in Charleston to experience the new Volvo S60 along with a chance to check out the new S60 factory.
 While we were there Volvo let us take the new S60 for the longest test drive ever!
 Who wouldn’t love a 4 day test drive in a brand, spankin’ new car all around one of the most historic cities in America?
 We were literally the only people driving these around, that’s how exclusive and new they are!

 The Dewberry is a historic piece of Charleston settled right in the center of downtown.
 This hotel was once a Federal Building commissioned by President Lyndon B. Johnson that opened in 1965.
 The building remained vacant for years after sustaining damage from Hurricane Floyd.
 John Dewberry purchased the property and created a beautiful Southern hotel while still preserving the original mid-century modern feel.